Handle duplicate rows in uploaded spreadsheets

 </button>

-4. Deduplicate CSV Records on the Server
+4) Deduplicate CSV records on the server (Express example)

-const express = require("express");
+const express = require('express');

 const app = express();

-app.post("/api/import", (req, res) => {
+app.post('/api/import', (req, res) => {

-const rows = req.body.rows;
+const rows = Array.isArray(req.body.rows) ? req.body.rows : [];

 const uniqueRows = [];